Search

 GuardianMultisig 0x09f7…dAf2

-This is a Gnosis Safe with 1 / 1 threshold.
+A Gnosis Safe with 1 / 1 threshold.
 It uses the following modules: DeputyGuardianModule (allows the OpFoundationOperationsSafe, called the deputy guardian, to act on behalf of the Gnosis Safe).
 Address allowed to pause withdrawals or blacklist dispute games in case of an emergency.
 It is controlled by the Security Council multisig, but a module allows the Foundation to act through it.
 The Security Council can disable the module if the Foundation acts maliciously.

 Used in: